 Virginia Auto Insurance FAQ

-Virginia’s auto insurance rates are on the low side — on average $702 per year, compared to the nationwide average of $1,009.
+Virginia’s auto insurance rates are on the low side — on average $842 per year, compared to the nationwide average of $1,009.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
-Use the tool at the top of the page to find the best rates for you.
+Use our handy tool to find the rate and coverage that’s right for you.

 Does Virginia require car insurance?

 Technically, yes.
 The state of Virginia mandates that your insurance policy meet these minimum amounts:

 - $20,000 property damage coverage per accident

 You are required to have the same amount of uninsured/underinsured motorist coverage, to help pay for injuries or damage if you are in an accident with an uninsured or underinsured driver, or if you’re involved in a “hit and run” accident.
 Usually these coverages are written as: 25/50/20.
 Of course, you can (and probably should) consider higher levels of coverage than the minimum, since medical bills and other expenses after an accident can add up with frightening speed, but if your finances are tight, these are as low as you can go and still be considered legally insured.